-The International Political Economy (IPE) Program offers a multidisciplinary approach to the study of international and global problems.
-International Political Economy encourages the integrated analysis of these problems and issues using tools and methods of political science, economics, and sociology as informed by an understanding of history and tempered by appreciation of culture and cultural differences.
+The International Political Economy (IPE) Program offers a multidisciplinary approach to the study of international and global issues.
+International Political Economy uses tools and methods of political science, economics, and sociology as informed by an understanding of history and tempered by appreciation of cultural differences.

-Students in the International Political Economy program 1) gain an appreciation for competing theoretical perspectives; 2) learn to consider the multiple and overlapping economic, political, and social linkages between and among global actors and events; 3) master the application of this powerful framework to the analysis of a wide range of issues; 4) learn to consider issues broadly, to see how issues and problems are interconnected; 5) learn to engage in critical and creative thinking; and 6) apply these tools and develop expertise through senior thesis research on a particular IPE problem or issue.
+Students in the International Political Economy program 1) gain an appreciation for competing theoretical perspectives; 2) study the overlapping economic, political, and social linkages between and among global actors and events; 3) master the application of this powerful framework to the analysis of a wide range of issues; 4) consider issues broadly and see how they are interconnected; 5) engage in critical and creative thinking; and 6) apply these tools and develop expertise through senior thesis research on a particular IPE problem or issue.

-The program sponsors regular lectures, discussions, and debates on campus, which encourage students and faculty to confront and consider the integrated character of global economic, political, and social issues.
+The program sponsors regular lectures and discussions on campus, which encourage students and faculty to consider the integrated character of global economic, political, and social issues.

 Students who major in IPE take required courses in International Political Economy, Politics and Government, Economics, Comparative Sociology and Mathematics.
 They tailor their plan of study to their individual educational goals by choosing additional elective courses.
 IPE majors are encouraged to pursue foreign travel-study opportunities as part of their undergraduate education.
 More than two-thirds of IPE majors typically study abroad.
 Many students combine foreign study with background research for the senior thesis.

-Students who major in IPE thus combine broad, multidisciplinary studies of IPE, which examine global problems from a variety of perspectives, with the opportunity to focus more narrowly and to study intensely a specific problem, issue, or event in their senior thesis.
+Students who major in IPE thus combine broad, multidisciplinary studies of IPE, which examine global problems from a variety of perspectives, with the opportunity to study intensely a specific problem, issue, or event in their senior thesis.
 The IPE major clearly embodies the spirit of liberal education as we understand it at the University of Puget Sound.